ElHacker/PTAM/README.md

 - `ORB.py`: Running a complete  ORB pipeline
 - `render_model.py`: Renders the augmentation pipeline

-ORB.ipynb ipython notebook can be used to follow the step by step output of the ORB keypoint feature detection and matching algorithm implementation.
-Notebook reads the images stored in folder ./data and generates transformed corresponding image by applying normalization, rotation, affine transformation and warping.
-These two corresponding images are used as an example f for key point detection and matching.
+`ORB.ipynb` ipython notebook can be used to follow the step by step output of the ORB keypoint feature detection and matching algorithm implementation.
+Notebook reads the images stored in folder `./data` and generates transformed corresponding image by applying normalization, rotation, affine transformation and warping.
+These two corresponding images are used as an example of for key point detection and matching.

 It supports live video from a web camera and do the full processing there.
 To run it use command: